djeada/Linux-Notes/file_system.md

+<h2>Type of item stored in UNIX filesystem </h2>

+1. Ordinary files
+  Text, data, and code information can all be found in ordinary files.
+  Files and folders can not be contained within other files or directories.
+  Unlike other operating systems, UNIX filenames do not have a name and an extension .

+1. Directories
   In Linux, files are arranged into directories (analogous to folders in Windows).
   The root directory is simply referred to as "/."
   Users' files are stored in their home folders, which are located in "/home/."
 For instance, "/home/adam/."

+1. Devices
+  To provide applications simple access to hardware devices, UNIX permits them to be utilized in the same manner that regular files are.
+In UNIX, there are two sorts of devices: block-oriented devices that transport data in blocks (e.g., hard drives) and character-oriented devices that send data byte by byte (e.g. modems and dumb terminals).

+1. Links
+  A link is a reference to another file.
+There are two kinds of links: hard links and soft links.
+A hard link to a file is indistinguishable from the file itself.
+A soft link (also known as a symbolic link) is an indirect pointer or shortcut to a file.
+A soft link is created as a directory file entry with a pathname.

 <h2>Special directory names</h2>